OfqualGovUK/ofqual-standards-patterns/docs/standards/build-pipelines.md

     - title: Related Patterns
       items:
         - text: Snyk as a Security Scanning Tool
-          href: /principles/we-use-the-right-tools-and-have-the-right-rules/ # Note: use an absolute link from the site home page
-        - text: We keep things neat and tidy
-          href: /principles/we-keep-things-neat-and-tidy/ # Note: use an absolute link from the site home page
+          href: /patterns/we-use-the-right-tools-and-have-the-right-rules/ # Note: use an absolute link from the site home page
-        - text: Security is everyone's responsibility
-          href: /principles/security-is-everyones-responsibility/

 ---